Next: , Up: Selection Expressions

 -3.14

 String values are delimited by either the ' character or the " character.
-Whatever delimiter is used, the delimiter closing the literal shall equal to the delimiter used to open it.
+Whichever delimiter is used, the delimiter closing the literal must be the same as the delimiter used to open it.

 Examples are: